carlesbellver/blog_src/content/posts/2018-08-11-what-does-qanon.md

 +++
 url = "/2018/08/11/what-does-qanon.html"
-title = ""
 date = "2018-08-11T21:51:00+00:00"
 slug = "what-does-qanon"
 tags = ["retalls"]
 x_url = "https://qz.com/1349858/what-does-qanon-have-to-do-with-leftist-italian-authors-wu-ming/"
-x_title = "What does QAnon have to do with leftist Italian authors Wu Ming" x_source = ""
+title = "What does QAnon have to do with leftist Italian authors Wu Ming" x_source = ""
 +++